sith98/voxlang/README.md

 end
 ```
 When calling a function, the given arguments are assigned to variables inside the newly created function scope with the names stated in the parameter list.

+Execution of a function ends when encountering a return/exit statement or when reaching the end of its body.
+In the latter case, the function implicitly returns `nil`.

 ###### Closures
 In Vox, function can access and even change the environment, in which they were created.